-Dr. David A. Shirk is an associate professor in the Department of Political Science and International Relations at the University of San Diego, a Global Fellow at the Mexico Institute of the Woodrow Wilson International Center for Scholars, and a visiting professor at the UCSD School of International Relations and Pacific Studies.
+Dr. David A. Shirk is a full professor and graduate director in the Department of Political Science and International Relations at the University of San Diego, and a Global Fellow at the Mexico Institute of the Woodrow Wilson International Center for Scholars.
+Dr. Shirk directs "Justice in Mexico" (www.justiceinmexico.org), a policy research initiative on criminal justice and the rule of law in Mexico.

 He conducts research on Mexican politics, U.S.-Mexican relations, and law enforcement and security along the U.S.-Mexican border.
 He received his B.A. in International Studies at Lock Haven University, studying abroad in Mexico, Japan, and the USSR.
 He received his M.A. and Ph.D. in Political Science at the University of California, San Diego, and was fellow at the Center for U.S.-Mexican Studies from 1998-99 and 2001-2003.